 Common questions about ProxyStack, configuration, SSL, Docker, and more.

-ProxyStack is a portable Windows web stack that bundles Apache (TLS reverse proxy), an app runner, Docker management, PostgreSQL, SSL certificate management, and SentinelAI security monitoring into a single portable ZIP.
-It provides a modern GUI with 14 tabs for managing all aspects of your web infrastructure.
+ProxyStack is a portable Windows web stack that bundles Apache (TLS reverse proxy), an app runner, Docker management, PostgreSQL, SSL certificate management, OWASP compliance, WAF, security scanner, secrets vault, compliance reporting, Zero Trust mTLS, SentinelAI integration, a plugin marketplace (20 plugins), REST API v2.0 (17 endpoints), and multi-server cluster management into a single portable ZIP.
+It provides a modern dark-themed GUI with 21 sidebar views for managing all aspects of your web infrastructure.
 No installation required — extract and run.

 ProxyStack runs on Windows 10 and Windows 11.
 It requires .NET 8 Runtime (included in the portable ZIP).
 The GUI is a native Windows Forms application.

-ProxyStack is available in two editions: Full (~210 MB, includes PostgreSQL) and Lite (~170 MB, without PostgreSQL).
-Contact IAVC Holdings for licensing information.
+ProxyStack is available in two editions: Full (~138 MB, includes PostgreSQL) and Lite (~98 MB, without PostgreSQL).
+Contact IAMVC Holdings, LLC for licensing information.

 No. ProxyStack is fully portable.
 Extract the ZIP to any folder and run ProxyStackGUI.exe.
 All configuration, certificates, logs, and data are stored within the ProxyStack folder.
 You can move it to a USB drive or another machine.